 Without the functional side, the business, the users, the management, our solution would not have “technical debt”.
 It would just be an unusual, incidental, gratuitous object that some developers made because they could.
 There is “technical debt” because there is a conflict, and a conflict involves several parties.

 Objection #3: To get into the detail of all the heuristics that contributed to our solution as it is and in order to examine them, amend them, and put them back into a coherent set: all of this takes time.
 Could we not just simply fix the problems?

 In order to fix problems, one has to resolve the conflicts.
 If several heuristics that are used to create our solution are contradicting each other, this contradiction will persist and the state of our solution will deteriorate.
 We must therefore reconcile these heuristics, or change the objectives of the project.

 Objection #4: Do you have at least one (or ten) examples of situations where a solution is in “debt” due to a conflict of heuristics?

 Yes (in my next article).
 Highlighting a conflict in heuristics in a project situation is easy, irrespective of this conflict being implicit or explicit.
 For instance, yesterday I tried until 8pm, to export data in order to create a “quick & dirty” diagram.
 I wanted to respond to the request of a customer who wants to get a clearer picture of its data with our software.
 I made the mistake of dealing with this request on my own instead of mentioning it during our standup meeting.
-I thought that the time to code this export in python and to create a graphviz diagram would take far less than the time it would require for us to align on this task in an explicit manner, given the fact that I think I am the only one to master graphviz in the team.
+I thought that coding this export in python and creating a graphviz diagram would take far less time than the time it would require for us to align on this task in an explicit manner, given the fact that I think I am the only one to master graphviz in the team.

 At least four of our team heuristics were in a contradiction (explicitly or implicitly) in this affair: